 Any work deemed by the DRC to be of inferior quality shall be reworked or removed and the Dwelling restored by the Owner to its original condition prior to commencement of the work by the Owner.
 If the Owner refuses to rework or remove and restore as called for above, the DRC shall request the Board of Directors to cause such rework, removal or restoration and the cost thereof shall be a Compliance Assessment against the Owner as provided in the Master Declaration.

-105

-GPN I DESIGN GUIDELINES

 Enforcement: Failure to obtain the necessary prior approval from the DRC before the installation of any Improvement constitutes a violation of the Master Declaration and these Guidelines and may require modifications or removal of work at the expense of the Owner and may subject to the responsible Owner to discipline imposed by the Master Association, which may include, without limitation, the levy of a Compliance Assessment.

 Violations: All Owners have the right to bring to the attention of the DRC any violations of the Master Declaration and these Guidelines.